 The Plan shall consist of site plan drawings and a narrative.
-The Plan shall be prepared in accordance with sound engineering practices, and shall be consistent with the Guidelines and the 2004 Connecticut Stormwater Quality Manual (available at http://www.ct.gov/deep/stormwater).
+The Plan shall be prepared in accordance with sound engineering practices, and shall be consistent with the Guidelines, the 2004 Connecticut Stormwater Quality Manual (available at ) and any applicable appendices of this general permit.
 The Plan shall also be consistent with any remedial action plan, closure plan or other plan required by any other DEEP permit.